F-1 OPT (Optional Practical Training) After Your Degree Program

 How to Apply

-Pay the $140 Trainee Administrative Fee.
-You remain in F-1 status and under Columbia's F-1 oversight during post-completion OPT.
+Pay the $140 Administration Fee.
+You remain in F-1 status under Columbia’s sponsorship with an active SEVIS record during your authorized period of up to 12 months of Post-Completion OPT.

 Allow up to 10 business days for us to review and process your application.
-We will notify you by email when your new I-20 with OPT recommendation is ready.
+We will notify you by email when your new I-20 with OPT recommendation is ready to be picked up or shipped.

 Mail your OPT application to USCIS via FedEx or UPS